mcoltmanns/tinyjson/README.md

 `struct jmember` holds a key-value pair where the key is a string, and the value is any `jvalue`

 I try to keep things legible and commented, so questions should be answerable by reading the source.
-But if you still have questions, feel free to ask.
+But if you still have questions (or suggestions!), feel free to ask.

-### Things to come:
-- thread safety (who doesn't want to process json in parallel?)
-- suggestions?

 In the meantime, please check out my other stuff and let me know what I could be doing better :)